-Since 1990 under the Water Agreement, pumping in the Taboose-Aberdeen Wellfield (Figure 3.17) has remained much below the wellfield capacity (Figure 3.18).
+Under the Water Agreement, pumping in the Taboose-Aberdeen Wellfield (Figure 3.17) has remained much below the wellfield capacity (Figure 3.18).
 Minimum pumping for this wellfield is approximately 300 ac-ft to supply two mitigation projects at Big Seeley and Hines Springs, and nearly all of the pumping since 2010 has been for aqueduct supply.
 In April 2020, groundwater levels were above baseline levels in all but the two northern monitoring wells (T587 and T801).
 LADWP pumped more than 15,000 ac-ft of water from the wellfield in 2020-21 (the most pumping since 1989), and groundwater levels declined in all 10 Indicator wells by an average of -3.2 feet (Table 3.2).
-Due to the significant pumping stress and reduced runoff this past year, by April 2021 groundwater levels varied between 0 and four feet below baseline, and the wellfield average was 1.5 feet below baseline.
+This past year, LADWP's pumping was 7,325 c-ft were stable or recovered slightly.
+As of April 2022 groundwater levels varied between 1 foot above to three feet below baseline, and the wellfield average was 1.1 feet below baseline.
+Groundwater levels are still above lows seen in the 2012-16 drought.